tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   * **Career Director**: Offers quality coaching, strategies, and resources to help you become employer-competitive.
 You can meet with a Career Director by phone/video, 1:1 throughout and after the boot camp.

   * **Profile Coach (now, Career Material Advisor)**: Offers unlimited feedback on professional materials to help you become employer-competitive.
-Career Material Advisors receive your materials via digital submission (BootcampSpot, Canvas etc.).
+Career Material Advisors receive your materials via digital submission (BootcampSpot, Canvas, etc.).

   * **Demo Day**: Once boot camp is over, we will invite you to present at an event where we will invite local employers and recruiters to view your projects, ask you questions, and hopefully, offer you a job!

-  * **Whiteboarding sessions**: Actually, Career Services offers a wide range of sessions on whiteboarding, talking tech with recruiters, tackling online technical assessments and behavioral interviewing techniques.
+  * **Whiteboarding sessions**: Actually, Career Services offers a wide range of sessions on whiteboarding, talking tech with recruiters, tackling online technical assessments and behavioural interviewing techniques.
 You can find these on your BootcampSpot or Canvas calendar.

 #### 17.3 Students Do: Employer-Ready Criteria (8 min)